juren53/HST-Metadata/README.md

 ### Process steps:

-1. Export metadata as CSV.
+1. Export HST PDB metadata in CSV file.
 2. Gather relevant TIFF files and embed them with CSV metadata
 3. Scale TIFF images to 800 x 800 pixel JPGs, retaining the metadata
-4. Upload the JPGs to NARA catalog.
+4. Upload the JPGs to NARA Catalog.